 I remember being at a party years ago and I somehow (likely not through my own doing) ended up in a conversation about diet.
 The person I was talking to looked right at me–intently–and asked, But don’t you miss meat?
-He clearly didn’t like my “no” and, somewhat frustrated, turned to a vegetarian across the room.
-Posing the question again, this time he got the answer he was looking for and, satisfied, the conversation moved on to other topics.
-I could have pursued it, because he never asked me, Why not?
+He clearly didn’t like my “no” and somewhat frustrated, turned to a vegetarian across the room.
+Posing the question again, this time he got the answer he was looking for, and finally satisfied, the conversation moved on to other topics.
+I could have pursued it because he never asked me, Why not?
 Or if I had ever missed meat.
 Which would have led to when or how I stopped missing meat.
-But I knew there was no point in carrying on with the conversation, because he was looking for an excuse to continue eating animals, and not an excuse to stop.
+But I knew there was no point in carrying on with the conversation because he was looking for an excuse to continue eating animals and not an excuse to stop.

 A State of Perpetual Discontent

 But I don’t think the question is a trivial one.
 As a culture we’re generally taught not to deny ourselves, of anything.
 If it brings us pleasure, we often chase it, no matter the consequences.
 And for most of us, meat tastes good.
 And that fear of missing (although in a slightly different sense), is one of the things that initially held me back.
 Not so much missing the physical taste (which I did thoroughly enjoy) but missing the physical feeling: How can I live without meat?
 I’ll never feel full, I’ll always be hungry.
 I’ll suffer forever in a state of perpetual discontent.
 I was contemplating a life in which I may never be gustatorially (is that even a word?) satisfied.
 Ever.
 Again.